ConservationMetrics/gc-docs/docs/tutorials/index.md

 # Introduction

-Welcome to the GuardianConnector tutorials section!
-Here you'll find comprehensive, step-by-step guides designed to help Indigenous community organizations make the most of the integrated tools in the GuardianConnector ecosystem.
+Welcome to the Guardian Connector tutorials section!
+Here you'll find comprehensive, step-by-step guides designed to help Indigenous community organizations make the most of the integrated tools in the Guardian Connector ecosystem.

 ## What You'll Find Here